Top HTML Interview Questions with Answers

 }

-Answer: Empty elements, in the context of HTML and XML, are elements that do not have any content between an opening tag and a closing tag.
-Instead, they are self-contained and typically represented as a single tag.
+Answer: Empty elements are elements that do not have any content between an opening tag and a closing tag.
+They are self-contained and typically represented as a single tag.
+Examples include <br> and <img>.